Alex55ad/MangaReviewWebApp/README.md

 # MangaReviewWebApp
+WebApp backend developed in Java SpringBoot
-WebApp developed using Dart and Flutter
+WebApp frontend developed using Dart and Flutter